What happens before the Thermage procedure?

 All cosmetic procedures carry some risk, and our staff will discuss those with you during your consultation.
 Side effects are generally mild and may include redness, swelling, blisters, bumps and rare instances of surface irregularities.

-A handpiece with a smooth, flat tip delivers radio frequency (RF) technology, which safely heats the deep, collagen rich layers of your skin.
+A handpiece with a smooth, flat tip delivers radio frequency (RF) technology, which heats up the deep, collagen-rich layers of your skin.
 The heat helps stimulate the formation of new collagen and elastin over time, and this can reduce sagging and improve the smoothness and texture of your skin’s surface.